ResearchObject/ro-crate/docs/in-use/index.md

 The [UTS Cultural Datasets](https://arkisto-platform.github.io/case-studies/uts-cultural/) project is collaborating with Humanities and Social Science (HASS) researchers and is re-using existing UTS Data infrastructure to build interactive services that allow people to use the data.
 They make use of RO-Crate to be able to directly transfer data and mappings to the [Expert Nation database](https://expertnation.org/).

+## Workflow Execution Service (WfExS)

+[WfExS-backend](https://github.com/inab/WfExS-backend) is a high-level workflow execution command line program that consumes and creates RO-Crates, focusing on the interconnection of content-sensitive research infrastructures for handling sensitive human data analysis scenarios.
+WfExS-backend delegates workflow execution of existing workflow engines, and it is designed to facilitate more secure and reproducible workflow executions to promote analysis reproducibility and replicability.
+Secure executions are achieved using FUSE encrypted directories for non-disclosable inputs, intermediate workflow execution results and output files.

+RO-Crates are, indeed, an element of knowledge transfer between repeated workflow executions.
+WfExS-backend stores all the gathered details, output metadata and execution provenance in the output RO-Crate to achieve future reproducible executions.
+Final execution results can be encrypted with crypt4gh GA4GH standard using the public keys of the target researchers or destination, so the results can be safely moved outside the execution environments through unsecured networks and storages.

 ## Research Object Composer